mafik/gatekeeper/README.md

 Gatekeeper only runs on x86_64 Linux.
 In the future I'd like to also port it to ARM (32 & 64-bit) & MIPS (for those dirt-cheap OpenWRT routers).

 If there are features you'd like to see, don't hesitate to dive into the code.
-Gatekeeper is written in a readable, modern C++, making it easy to extend for anyone with C++ basics.
+Gatekeeper is written in readable, modern C++, making it easy to extend for anyone with C++ basics.

 ## Building from source